 The foreign investor has numerous options available for organizing business operations in Kosovo.
-According to UNMIK Regulations no. 2006/1 and no. 2008/26 On Business Organizations, dated 27.05.2008 which promulgated the Law no. 02/L-123 of Assembly of Kosovo dated 27.09.2007 the business entities that may be registered with Business Register in Kosovo are as follows:
+According to UNMIK Regulations no. 2006/1 and no. 2008/26 "On Business Organizations" dated 27.05.2008 which promulgated the law no. 02/L-123 of Assembly of Kosovo dated 27.09.2007, the business entities that may be registered with Business Register in Kosovo are as follows:

 - Personal Business Enterprise Ndermarrja Individuale

-- General Partnership Shoqeri kolektive
+- General Partnership Shogeri kolektive

-- Limited Partnership Shoqeri komandite
+- Limited Partnership Shogeri komandite

 - Limited Liability Company Shoqeri me pergjegjesi te kufizuar

-- Joint Stock Company Shoqeri aksionare
+- Joint Stock Company Shogeri aksionare

-Apart from companies, foreign entities may also do business in Kosovo through a branch office.
-A branch office serves the purpose of carrying out business activities of a company or a sole entrepreneur outside the location of the registered office.
+Apart from companies, foreign entities may also conduct business in Kosovo through a branch office.
+A branch office serves the purpose of carrying out business activities of a company or an individual merchant outside the location of their registered office.
 A branch office is not a separate legal entity.
 Consequently, its rights and obligations pertain to the "parent" company and not to the branch office.
+A branch office may be established after its registration at the Registry as a Foreign Business Organization.